SatyakiDey75/Hack-ur-Way-App/README.md

 # Reatime Location based Weather App
-This app can take your current GPS location and show the weather updates in realtime.
+This app can take your current GPS location and IP Address and show the weather updates in realtime.

 ## Application Details: